MicrosoftDocs/power-automate-docs/articles/create-variable-store-values.md

 Variables are commonly used for counting the number of times that a loop runs.
 This example shows how to create and use variables for this task by creating a loop that counts the attachments in an email.

-1. In the Power Automate, create a cloud flow.
+1. In Power Automate, create a cloud flow.
 Add a trigger that checks for new email and any attachments.

    This example uses the Office 365 Outlook trigger for **When a new email arrives**.
 You can set up this trigger to fire only when the email has attachments.
 However, you can use any connector that checks for new emails with attachments, such as the Outlook.com connector.